 To the novice, it’s hard to know which dollars and which channels are worth the effort.

 Managing digital marketing in-house may not maximize ROI.

 While the importance of investing in digital marketing is universally understood, businesses sometimes feel lost when hiring a digital marketing agency.
 To maintain control of their budget and marketing efforts, some resort to hiring multiple freelancers who focus on individual channels.
 Unfortunately, this complicates attribution and communication and usually bloats the marketing budget.

 The sum of these shortcomings may be why nearly two-thirds of SMB’s express a desire to self-manage their digital marketing efforts in-house, whether they have legitimate experience or not.
 This equates to blindly navigating the digital marketing landscape, making decisions based on intuition rather than data and analytics.
 Unfortunately, this leads to weak ROI.

 Interactive and Omnichannel

 Our integrated marketing funnel connects your business to customers using content and advertising to draw them in, identifies their position in the buyer journey, and drives conversion with a path-to-purchase.

 A consistent message, strategy, and execution on the relevant digital marketing channels (including your website), attracts customers and moves them through the marketing and sales funnel.
 All content and PPC and display advertising has a consistent message to cut through the noise, separates your business from your competitors, drives conversion, and creates value for your customers.

-For many, the problem is frustration with their current internal efforts, the overwhelming number of platforms, and how to allocate digital marketing budget where it will deliver the highest ROI.
+For many, the problem is frustration with their current internal marketing efforts, the overwhelming number of digital platforms, and how to allocate digital marketing budget where it will deliver the highest ROI.